KRyan23/Bragg-Sons/README.md

     3. As a Returning Visitor, I would like to provide feedback via their social media pages.
         1. The Twitter icon can be found on the footer of every page and will open a new tab for the user to allow them to send a tweet.
         2. The Facebook icon can also be found on the footer of every page and will open a new tab for the user.
-        (The reason I put the social media links at the bottom of the page is to expose the user to site  content in order for them to make a better decision prior to utlising social media)
+        (The reason I put the social media links at the bottom of the page is to expose the user to site  content in order for them to make a better decision prior to utilising social media)

 -   #### Frequent User Goals

     1. As a Frequent User, I would like to check their site and social media for offers and updates.

-        1. Any special offer availible at the time the user lands on the home page will be obvious due to a site update.
+        1. Any special offer available at the time the user lands on the home page will be obvious due to a site update.
         2. The user can choose follow or sign up to the BraggandSons social media pages for all other offers and updates to stay in touch.

     2. As a Frequent User, I would like an easy way to get a quote for my various properties.